 Like the two teams above them, Florida State was excellent in their games.
 They defeated Canisius and Florida Gulf Coast on Wednesday in run-rule shortened games.
 Over the weekend, they completely dominated Notre Dame outscoring the Irish 28-0 while allowing 12 hits over the three games.
 The ‘Noles have a midweek game versus Central Florida and then face Virginia on the road over the weekend.

 #4 – Arizona Wildcats (29-1 Overall, 3-0 Pac-12)

-They too did not change from last week and they swept Oregon State over the weekend including an extra innings contest on Sunday.
+They too did not change from last week and they swept Oregon State over the weekend including an extra-innings contest on Sunday.
 On Tuesday of last week, they secured a 4-3 win over Oklahoma, as noted in last week’s power rankings.
-The Wildcats have a showdown next weekend Washington at home.
+The Wildcats have a showdown next weekend with Washington at home.